 An persons ability to go the distance is indicated by the presence of certain mental dispositions and traits in their character constellation, such as courage, discipline, imagination and sensitivity.

 For us to gain proficiency, our mind needs to be trained and conditioned by consistent repetition and deep work.
-By repeatedly attempting the same task, we strengthen any existing neural connections within our brains.
+By repeatedly attempting the same task, we strengthen any existing neural connections within our brains and we become a master.

 The data gets stored in our subconscious mind and can be swiftly retrieved when the relevant occasion arises.
 This practice improves our ability to intuit solutions and recognize patterns.